Subjective Face Transform using Human First Impressions: Experimental Details

+\textbf{Interpreting Results:} The trade-off between IS and PD scores is expected --- with perceptually visible edits (higher PD), identity of the subject probably changes (lower IS).
+Hence, the combined interpretation of IS ($\uparrow$) and PD ($\uparrow$) gives us the \textit{overall editing performance}.
+Our experiments conduct image transformations over four score changes $\{-0.2, -0.1, +0.1, +0.2\}$, corresponding to results presented in the evaluation tables.
+We calculate scores between each adjacent change: -0.2 with -0.1, -0.1 with original images, and so on.
+This allows evaluation for changes in identity, perception and quality across the transformation spectrum.
+Results in Tables~\ref{table:final_results_id_loss} and~\ref{table:id_loss_test} show scores averaged over these calculations.

-\textbf{Visualizing transformations - } Apart from quantitative evaluations, we visualize transformations to identify combinations of objective edits performed by the pipeline to facilitate the proposed subjective-style edits.
-The specific changes are identified by inverting the $w_{diff}$ vectors produced from the difference between the original and the transformed vectors.
-The AF (Added Features) and RF (Removed Features) are the $w_{diff}$ vectors, as mentioned in Figure~\ref{fig:final_pipeline_performance}.
-These are defined in Eqns.~\ref{eqn:AF} \& \ref{eqn:RF} over a complete set of transformations. where $i$ corresponds to score range $[-0.3, 0.4]$ and $j$ corresponds to $[-0.4, 0.3]$.
-After calculating the difference vectors, the pipeline's inversion process is similarly applied to get the final visualizations of the transitioning features.
+\textbf{Visualizing Transformations:} We identify combinations of objective edits performed by the pipeline for the proposed subjective-style edits.
+Specific changes are identified by inverting $w_{diff}$ vectors produced from the difference between original and transformed vectors.
+The AF (Added Features) and RF (Removed Features) are the $w_{diff}$ vectors defined in Eqns.~\ref{eqn:AF} \&~\ref{eqn:RF} over a complete set of transformations ---

+where $i$ corresponds to score range $[-0.3, 0.4]$ and $j$ corresponds to $[-0.4, 0.3]$.
+After calculating the difference vectors, the pipeline's inversion process is similarly applied to get final visualizations of the transitioning features.
+Please refer Appendix~\ref{section:visualizing_transformations} for visualizations and discussion.